leoncho918/RemindMeHere/README.md

 # RemindMeHere

-RemindMeHere is a location based reminder app for Android.
+RemindMeHere is a location based reminder app for Android made for the subject Mobile Applications Development at the University of Technology Sydney

 # Getting Started